 The majority of the Company's non-U.S. sales orders are manufactured by the Company's Dutch subsidiary which has the euro as its functional currency.
 The Company's Spanish subsidiary, which operates a marketing office in Barcelona, Spain, also has the euro as its functional currency.
-The Company's Dutch and Spanish subsidiaries translate their assets and liabilities at current rates of exchange in effect at the balance sheet date.
+The Company's Swiss subsidiary, which operates a technology development facility in Winterthur, Switzerland, has the Swiss franc as its functional currency.
+The Company's Dutch, Swiss and Spanish subsidiaries translate their assets and liabilities at current rates of exchange in effect at the balance sheet date.
 The resulting gains and losses from translation are included as a component of other comprehensive income.
-All other non-U.S. subsidiaries have the U.S. dollar as their functional currency and transaction gains and losses and re-measurement of foreign currency denominated assets and liabilities are included in interest and other income (expense), net.
-Foreign currency transaction losses included in other income (expense), net for the years ended June 30, 2007, 2006 and 2005 were \$45, \$494 and \$371, respectively.
+All other subsidiaries have the U.S. dollar as their functional currency and transaction gains and losses and re-measurement of foreign currency denominated assets and liabilities are included in other income (expense), net.
+Foreign currency transaction gains (losses) included in other income (expense), net for the years ended June 30, 2008, 2007 and 2006 were \$427, \$(45) and \$(494), respectively.